How We Designed Our Budget Step 3-Tracking Receipts

 In Step 1, we learned what a budget was and what information you needed to gather before moving on to Step 2.

-While Step 1 might have been daunting, Step 2 in budget design should have been a bit easier.
+While Step 1 might have been daunting, Step 2 in budget design should have been more straightforward.

 You learned how to divide your Net earnings into a budget and spend less than you make.